 I wanted to do it with a friend.
 And I still might.
 But what keeps coming through with crystal clarity is that if I want to do something like this, an intensely physical and personal feat for me, then I need to make it happen on my own.

 Image courtesy Pixabay

 Time to get training

 I think I need to establish a training program.
 Yes I know I have two years, but let’s face it I am not a walker.
-I have already established the fact that I am not particularly fond of exercise at all!
-The thought of walking an average of 20 – 30 km a day is totally freaking me out.
+I have already established the fact that I am not particularly fond of exercise!

 So I’m guessing I should start training now.
 Can anyone suggest a walking group I can join?